Research Projects

 Group Members

-![]() | Aleyna Koro Physics koro.a@northeastern.edu | Gravitational waves from quantum scattering of black holes |
+![]() | Aleyna Koro Physics & Mathematics koro.a@northeastern.edu | Black hole radiation properties extracted from quantum scattering amplitudes (honors thesis) |

 Past Members